hanabi/hanabi.github.io/README.md

 ### The 5 Pull Promise (Followup Play Clue After a 5 Pull)

 * Normally, *5 Pulls* have to be treated as *Delayed Play Clues*.
 This means that sometimes, it can take a long time for the pulled card to blind-play.
-* From the perspective of the person who is *5 Pulled*, if a follow up *Play Clue* is given to a currently unplayable card, then they can disregard the *Delayed Play Clue* interpretation - the *5 Pulled* player is **promised** the card that makes the unplayable card playable.
+* From the perspective of the player who is *5 Pulled*, if a follow up *Play Clue* is given to a currently unplayable card, then they can disregard the *Delayed Play Clue* interpretation - the *5 Pulled* player is **promised** the card that makes the unplayable card playable.
 * For example, in a 4-player game:
   * Alice two clued 1's in her hand - red 1 and blue 1.
   * Bob does a *5 Pull* on Donald.
 Donald knows that the *5 Pulled* card could be either red 2 or blue 2 (if it is a *Delayed Play Clue*).